-For supportedSeqlevelsStyles: see method description above.

-- seqlevelsStyle Get the style of the seqlevels in which results returned from the EnsDb object are encoded.
-By default, and internally, seqnames as provided by Ensembl are used.
-The method returns a character string specifying the currently used seqlevelstyle. - seqlevelsStyle<- Change the style of the seqlevels in which results returned from the EnsDb object are encoded.
+$For \ supported Seqlevels Styles: \ see \ method \ description \ above.$ seqlevelsStyle Get the style of the seqlevels in which results returned from the EnsDb object are encoded.
+By default, and internally, segnames as provided by Ensembl are used.

+The method returns a character string specifying the currently used seqlevelstyle.

+seqlevelsStyle<- Change the style of the seqlevels in which results returned from the EnsDb object are encoded.
 Changing the seqlevels helps integrating annotations from EnsDb objects e.g. with annotations from packages that base on UCSC annotations.
+The function also supports using/defining custom mappings by submitting a mapping data.frame (see examples below).